spring-projects/spring-integration-samples/README.md

 # Introduction

 Welcome to the Spring Integration Samples.
-To simplify your experience, Spring Integration Samples were split into 4 distinct categories.
+To simplify your experience, Spring Integration Samples were split into 4 distinct categories:

+* Basic
+* Intermediate
+* Advanced
+* Applications

  Inside of each category you'll find a 'README.md' which will contain a more detailed description of that category's specifics.
 Each sample also comes with its own 'readme.txt' file explaining details.

 *Happy Integration!*